KirankumarAmbati/I-can-not-REACT/content/blog/state-vs-props/index.md

 }
 ```

 In this example the value will be always 0, so the output will always be the **'The value is 0!'**.
-Nevertheles, to make use of the **state** in our application, we must always refer to that as **this.state.** nameOfYourState.
+Nevertheless, to make use of the **state** in our application, we must always refer to that as **this.state.** nameOfYourState.

 State is so awesome that we can even change it!
 We can change the state by using **setState**: